robinrahman714/linux_commands_playbook/README.md

 ## OpenRGB libi2c and i2c Error fix commands

+Yeah I know controlling the RGB components in your Linux PC can be pain in the ar\*\* :/ .
+Because all the motherboard manufacturer are not comfortable with providing their system controlling software in the linux environment.
+What an ASS choice :) <br> You can install OpenRGB software in your system and control all the components in your system including RAMs, aRGB fans and strips.
+I have tested below methods/commands in my Asus ROG Strix motherboard.
+It works fine for my system, which has four RGB RAMs, six 12v RGB and 5v aRGB fans and 12v RGB strips. <br> Like I said I will be keep updating if I counter any kind of problem in the future.

 <strong>
 => sudo usermod -a -G video USER <br>
 => sudo dnf copr enable name/OpenRGB <br>